 Finally, we went to where we were supposed to go: the Alaya Shrine.
 There, Philemon approached us as a butterfly and told us to find the “Expel Mirror” to help deal with the demon in the subway.
 Nanjo mentioned he had heard of the mirror, and Kyle and I felt we had too, but we weren’t able to remember where and only found it by trawling the town a second time.
 We eventually stole it from the historical society.
 The girl in white (whom Maki called “Mai” a second time) appeared in a vision and told us not to do it, but we stole it anyways, because we’re the heroes.

-The subway was dominated by one-way paths (essentially conveyor belts), including one prominent path that returned you entirely from the far end to the start of the dungeon designed to facilitate travel from the far side of the magic wall, though I suppose you could also see it as a trap if you went in early, like poor Kyle did.
-At the end of the dungeon we met up with the boss we had been warned about: a Deep One-looking fellow named Yog-Sothoth Jr. Obviously this was supposed to invoke one of the two sons of the Outer God from The Dunwich Horror, though neither particularly looks like this (well, one of them doesn’t “look” like anything, but that’s neither here nor there).
+The subway was dominated by one-way paths (essentially conveyor belts), including one prominent path that returned you entirely from the far end to the start of the dungeon.
+This was designed to facilitate travel from the far side of the magic wall, though I suppose you could also see it as a trap if you went in early, like poor Kyle did.
+At the end of the dungeon we met up with the boss we had been warned about: a Deep One-looking fellow named Yog-Sothoth Jr., obviously this was supposed to invoke one of the two sons of the Outer God from The Dunwich Horror, though neither particularly looks like this (well, one of them doesn’t “look” like anything, but that’s neither here nor there).
 Despite threatening us with his father’s wrath, Yoggy himself never made an appearance in Persona 1.

 After the battle the girl in black appeared, now openly identified as “Aki.”
 She was disappointed in Yog-Sothoth Jr, and threatened to “make us play a game” and “fight a cute girl” next time.
 We got an idea of what she meant when we made our way to the other side of the wall and discovered that the mall there had been occupied by a group run by “the Harem Queen” and had been renamed “the Black Market.”
 Unfortunately, the magic of the Harem Queen trapped us inside the mall, so we were forced to stay in there with her distorted worshippers and Maki’s suddenly cagey behaviour.
 We learned that the Harem Queen was a painter and that everyone was afraid to do anything but compliment her paintings, and that she was kidnapping the “good-looking men.”
 Thankfully, the Black Market was still a market, and we used it to buy some powerful Mage Killer ammunition for our guns, which caused Silence and were so satisfying that we kept them for nearabouts the course of the game!